rochana-atapattu/platform-engineering-playbook/docs/README.md

 ## Guidelines and Best Practices

 The Guidelines and Best Practices section provides recommendations and best practices for platform engineering.
 It covers areas such as documentation structure, repository management, licensing, and the use of tools like GitHub Projects for planning and tracking work.
 It also emphasizes the need for clear roles and responsibilities, effective communication, and regular feedback loops.

-Feel free to use this introduction document as a starting point and customize it further to align with your organization's specific platform engineering initiatives, goals, and guidelines.